Another Day (TV series)

-Another Day is an American situation comedy television series starring David Groh and Joan Hackett that aired for four episodes on CBS from April 8 to April 29, 1978.
+Another Day is an American sitcom television series starring David Groh and Joan Hackett that aired for four episodes on CBS from April 8 to April 29, 1978.

 Synopsis

 Don Gardner is a rather traditional middle-class man who wants to support his family on his income alone.
 The Gardners' finances, however, dictate that his wife Ginny also take a job, although even with her working full-time there never seems to be enough money to make ends meet.
 Don and Ginny have two children; teenaged Kelly is their uninhibited and outgoing daughter and 12-year-old Mark is their shy son.
 Don's complaining mother, Olive, lives with the family and spends most of her time criticizing everyone around her.
 The Gardners struggle to be a normal, middle-class family, but Olive and the children always manage to make life complicated.